Catching a Thief Tactic

 Around that time, II Corps intelligence source intercepted communications indicating B-52 airstrikes caused the thief to suffer around 2,000 killed and the two surviving Battalions – 635th and 334th – were ordered to withdraw to Cambodia through the narrow corridor of Ia Drang river, the first along the north side of the river and the latter the south side.
 II Corps Command decided to send in the ARVN Airborne Group to “finish them off.”

 On 11/18, while a new artillery support base was established at LZ Crooks (YA 875125), five ARVN Airborne battalions were transported by C-130 airplanes from Phu Yen, Vung Tau, Bien Hoa and Saigon to Pleiku.

-And also based on accurate intelligence source, the four 5th, 6th, 7th and 8th Airborne Battalions –after crossing Ia Drang river to the southern side (3rd Airborne Battalion reverted back to the northern side to destroy three training centers), set up an ambush site to intercept 334th Battalion at YA 815070 on 11/24.
+And also based on accurate intelligence source, the four 5th, 6th, 7th, and 8th Airborne Battalions –after crossing Ia Drang river to the southern side (3rd Airborne Battalion reverted to the northern side to destroy three training centers), set up an ambush site to intercept 334th Battalion at YA 815070 on 11/24.

-Due to the use of the catching a thief tactic, Pleime campaign achieved a satisfactory military operation.
+Due to the use of catching a thief tactic, the Pleime campaign achieved a satisfactory military operation.
 It is no doubt that Colonel Hieu did not learn this tactic in basic or high military academies, but it was a product of his innate skills.
-He was clever in faking ignorance, unawareness, distraction, and leading the thief in thinking he was in control of the situation, when in fact the enemy was rather entirely controlled to the point of being caught red hand at the least expect moment and manner.
+He was clever in faking ignorance, unawareness, distraction, and leading the thief in thinking he was in control of the situation, when in fact the enemy was rather entirely controlled to the point of being caught red hand at the least expected moment and manner.